 Elizabeth Mueller Grace, NCTM, enjoys a multi-faceted career as performer, teacher, clinician and adjudicator.
-She is a member of the artist faculty at the Lamont School of Music Summer Academy at the University of Denver.
 An award-winning pianist, her performances have been praised for their “depth of sound, intelligent interpretation and fluid technique.”
-(Omaha World Herald).
+(Omaha World Herald)

-Ms. Grace was selected as the winner of the 2014 Kansas Outstanding Teacher of the Year.
+Ms. Grace was selected as a 2016 Steinway and Sons Top Teacher and was the winner of the 2014 Kansas Outstanding Teacher of the Year.
 She has taught at Rice University, Houston, Texas and Creighton University in Omaha, Nebraska.
-She is a Certified Instructor of the Taubman Approach through the Golandsky Institute, Princeton, New Jersey and has been involved with the Taubman Approach since 1986.
+She is a Certified Associate of the Taubman Approach through the Golandsky Institute, New York City, and has been involved with the Taubman Approach since 1986.
 She regularly coaches with Edna Golandsky and John Bloomfield, New York City.
 Ms. Grace has taught many award-winning pre-college students and also has extensive experience teaching the principles of injury prevention and recovery.
 Her work with injured musicians is described in Preventing and Resolving Piano Injury and is featured on MajoringinMusic.com and MTNA.org.

 She attracts students seeking additional training because of injury or technical limitations to her studios in New York City and in the Kansas City area.
 A nationally certified member of the Music Teachers National Association, Ms. Grace has worked with pianists from the United States, South America and Europe.